jljl1337/homelab/README.md

 ### Docker

+1. Run `docker network create traefik` to create the Traefik network.
-1. Copy the `.env.example` file to `.env` and set the environment variables.
+2. Copy the `.env.example` file to `.env` and set the environment variables.
-2. Run `docker compose up -d` to start the services.
+3. Run `docker compose up -d` to start the services.

 ### Restore backup